nerdslab/SwapVAE/README.md

 **This page is still in progress.**

-PyTorch implementation of our paper "Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity".
+PyTorch implementation of "Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity".

 ## Code contributors